mosswg/mage/readme.md

 ![Mage keyboard plugged into an off screen computer](https://cdn.mossx.net/mage_keyboard/mage_plugged_in_medium.png)

 ## Design principles
- - Grid keyboards are annoying to design and build
+ - Resistor grid keyboards are annoying to design and build
  - Finger movement should be reduced as much as possible

 ## Inspiration